Nusart/registration/README.md

 # registration

-Register portal built-in css and php.
+Registration portal built with css and php.